microsoft/playwright/docs/src/api/class-android.md

 # class: Android
 * langs: js

 Playwright has **experimental** support for Android automation.
 This includes Chrome for Android and Android WebView.
-You can access android namespace via:

 *Requirements*